Vegan Chocolate Donuts

-Spooktacular Halloween Chocolate Donuts are moist, chocolatey and completely vegan.
+These Vegan Chocolate Donuts are moist, chocolatey and delicious.
 An easy and delicious breakfast, snack or dessert that your friends and family will love!

 This chocolate donut recipe is made with simple ingredients you probably already have in your pantry!
 Here's everything you’ll need:

-- Sprinkles: Use whatever colors or shapes that you like best.
-Black and orange are perfect for Halloween!
+• Sprinkles: Use whatever colors or shapes that you like best.
+Black and orange are perfect for fall time!

 Step 1: Preheat oven to 350ºF.
 In a large mixing bowl, mix the oat or almond milk, melted vegan butter, sugar, baking soda, baking powder, and vanilla.
 Then, add the cocoa powder and whisk until well combined.